 Jerry Seinfeld’s net worth currently stands at an estimated $950 million, making him the wealthiest comedian in history.
-However, the Jerry Seinfeld net worth story isn’t about syndication checks or Netflix deals.
+As we explore in our analysis of what 19 self-made millionaires have in common, his fortune follows a distinct pattern of converting childhood adversity into lasting wealth.
+The Jerry Seinfeld net worth story isn’t about syndication checks or Netflix deals.
 It starts in a cramped Massapequa apartment where a young kid sat glued to the television set, escaping into other people’s voices.
 Kalman, his father, painted signs for a living and collected jokes he’d heard while serving in World War II.
 Meanwhile, his mother Betty grew up in foster care.
 Remarkably, neither had parents of their own to teach them how to build a family.
 They figured it out anyway.

 Sixty years later, their son owns a 12-acre oceanfront compound in East Hampton.
 He has a 22-car garage filled with Porsches worth $100 million.
 The money changed everything.
 Except the part of him that still needs to make people laugh.